AllanWLie/UnitGate/README.md

 # UnitGate
-An application for viewing Inverters from Enecsys
+An application for viewing data from Enecsys inverters